 We ask that all of our customers help us protect our water sources, which are the heart of our community, our way of life, and our children's future.
 This report provides a summary of the tests and processes performed to ensure the safety of your drinking water.
 For more information or questions about this report, please contact Mike Stevens at 817-1563.
-You can also view this on online at www.cityofcamas.us.
+You can also view this on online at www.cityofcamas.us of a new slow sand filtration facility.
+Our engineering firm has completed 60% of the design drawings for this new facility.
+We are planning on construction beginning at the end of the summer.
+The current water line project in the Fern Prairie area will be completed by the beginning of June.